wallarm/api-firewall/demo/kubernetes/README.md

 ## Step 2: Testing the demo

-Using the following checks, you can test deployed API Firewall:
+Using the following request, you can test deployed API Firewall:

 * Check that API Firewall blocks requests sent to the unexposed path: